LiuBioinfo/SeqOthello/README.md

 --qthread=8
 ```

-Check the query results of transcript# 0 for the first 11 experiments
+Check the query results of the first transcript (# 0) for the first 11 experiments
 ```
 cut -f1-12 example/re_containment
 ```